Skip to main content

 1. Ad attribution: You must clearly display ad attribution text such as “Ad”, “Advertisement”, or “Sponsored” (localized appropriately) in the ad area so users can clearly identify the content as advertising.

 2. AdChoices icon: The AdChoices overlay icon enables users to identify and control ads, typically displayed as an ’ⓘ’ icon.
 This icon is automatically added by the DARO SDK, so no separate implementation is required.
-However, it’s important that the AdChoices overlay be easily seen, so design your ad view to ensure the icon is not obscured by other UI elements.
+It is placed in one of the four corners of the ad view (top-left, top-right, bottom-right, bottom-left), with bottom-right as the default.
+You can pick the corner via the preferredAdChoicesPosition option (see the AdChoices placement section below).
+Please lay out your ad view so the selected corner is not overlapped or obscured by other UI elements.
 The icon’s appearance and behavior may vary depending on the ad source (demand).

 3. Title: The ad title must be displayed.